-The best credit card processing for small businesses make it simple and easy to take payments online.
+The best credit card processing for small businesses provide a simple way to take payments online.
 This can be done directly through a website or via email requests for payments.

 Credit card processing services are an essential part of business transactions, both online and offline, and the ability to take credit card payments could make or break your business.
 If you're running a small business or launching online, you've got a key decision to make: Which system should you choose?